I Am Trans

 Preconceived notions about gender roles and stereotypes have been the nemesis of my transition.
 In the beginning, I was so incredibly hung up on stereotypes that my own thoughts created impassable roadblocks to becoming my true self.

 Growing up in a binary world, I had ideals of what it meant to be a man.
 You didn’t have emotions other than anger, this was my first misguided assumption and a stumbling block to accepting myself as trans.
-I am an emotion filled person, I am sensitive.
-I am a great big cry baby.
-I rarely get angry and I am not aggressive.
+I am an emotion filled person, a sensitive dude.
+You’ve probably never met a bigger cry baby.
+Rarely one to get angry and I am not aggressive.
 I don’t have the temper that all the men I knew had.

 The other major misconception that I had about myself is that I always knew above anything else, my deepest longing was to be a mom.
 How on earth could I ever reconcile being a mother and being a man.
 Talk about a mountain of a problem that could never be conquered.